osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 - `name` a **required** string that sets the name of the group.
 - `gid` a **required** integer that sets the id of the group.

+*Note: Collisions caused by duplicate names or GIDs will be resolved automatically at build time.
+This includes system groups created by packages.
+Therefore, adding a group with a name that already exists on the system will have no effect.
+When specifying a GID that is already used by another group, another unique GID is chosen.*

 <Tabs values={tabValuesAll} >
 <TabItem value="on-premises" >
 ```toml